Kavithma-Thushal/MERN-POS/README.md

 #### © 2024 All Rights Reserved | Designed by [Kavithma Thushal](https://github.com/Kavithma-Thushal)

-#### ‍⚠️👷‍♂️ This Web Application is currently under construction.
+#### ‍⚠️👷‍♂️ This Web Application is currently Under Construction.
 Stay tuned for updates! 👷‍♂️⚠️

 </div>